prathimacode-hub/IoT-Spot/Arduino/Printing IR Remote Input On LCD Screen/README.md

 ## Short Description

 - I am using an IR remote to take input, IR sensor to store and identify the input and LCD screen to print it.
+When simulation is started and any button is pressed on the IR remote, IR sensor will interpret the input.
+Corresponding to that input and according to the code, Output will get printed on LCD Screen.

 ## Workflow of the Project

 - When the simulation is started and any button on IR remote is pressed, we can see the corresponding output on LCD screen.
+IR sensor detects the which button is pressed and provides specific value assigned to that button to LCD.
+LCD then prints message on screen corresponding to that button

 ## Setup instructions